-This Large Generator Interconnection (GI) Study Criteria is applicable to all Large GI requests under Louisville Gas and Electric/Kentucky Utilities Services Company (LG&E/KU)'s Open Access Transmission Tariff (OATT).
-This GI Study Criteria document will be posted on the LG&E/KU Open Access Same Time Information System (OASIS) and will be utilized by the ITO for all Generator Interconnection System Impact Studies (ISIS), Interconnection Feasibility Studies (IFES), and Interconnection Facilities Studies (IFS).
-LG&E/KU's OATT, including attachments thereto e.g., Large Generator Interconnect Procedures (LGIP), Attachment C, and Planning Guidelines, will supersede this GI Study Criteria if inconsistency, errors, or any omissions are found in this criteria document.
+This Large Generator Interconnection Study Criteria Document (this "Document") is applicable to all Large Generator Interconnection ("GI") requests under Louisville Gas & Electric Company and Kentucky Utilities Company's (collectively "LG&E/KU") Open Access Transmission Tariff ("OATT").
+This Document will be posted on the LG&E/KU Open Access Same-Time Information System ("OASIS") and will be utilized by the Independent Transmission Organization ("ITO") for all GI System Impact Studies ("SIS"), GI Feasibility Studies ("FES"), and GI Facilities Studies ("FS").
+LG&E/KU's OATT and Transmission System Planning Guidelines will supersede this Document if inconsistency, errors, or omissions are identified.